themanselmo/MySite/gatsby-site/src/pages/weather.md

 ---
 title: "Weather App"
-date: "9-13-2019"
+date: "2019-9-13"
+featuredImage: ../images/female-holding-umbrella-walking-in-rain.png
 ---
-Web app designed to give the weather of a given city.
+&nbsp;&nbsp;Web app designed to give the weather of a given city.
 Built using express as the backend, postgreSQL for the database and react for the front end.

 https://github.com/themanselmo/react-weather-app